Unveiling the optimization process of Physics Informed Neural Networks: How accurate and competitive can PINNs be?: Introduction

-Having recognized the need to move beyond the trial-and-error approaches prevalent in most of the PINNs literature, this paper aims to improve our understanding of the fundamental aspects that define their performance.
-At its core, PINNs training reduces to an optimization problem, prompting us to revisit the basics of optimization theory.
+This paper aims to improve our understanding of the fundamental aspects that define PINNs performance.
+At its core, training reduces to an optimization problem, prompting us to revisit the basics of optimization theory.
 We explore some intricacies of PINN optimization, seeking to identify the bottleneck that hinders their precision in various physical applications.
 Our focus extends beyond mere adjustments in network size, architecture, activation functions, or other hyperparameters.
 Instead, we argue that perhaps the most important ingredients are the fundamental principles that govern the optimization process.
 Through the exploration of different techniques, we bracket the boundaries of precision achievable with PINNs across diverse physical scenarios, focusing on the pivotal role played by the choice of the optimizer in determining the accuracy and efficiency of PINN solutions.

 Through our investigation, we demonstrate that seemingly minor modifications in the optimization process can yield substantial enhancements in accuracy, often spanning orders of magnitude.
 By fine-tuning the optimizer selection, we uncover improvements that result in refined solutions with high precision.
 Moreover, this allows us to reduce the size of the network in tandem with the choice of optimizer, resulting in significant reductions in computational overhead.
 This focus-in-optimization approach not only enhances accuracy but also saves computational resources, paving the way for faster and more efficient simulations with PINNs, and enhancing their scalability and applicability across diverse domains of physics and engineering.